The Chesshire Lehamnn Fund is now closed. Please see the Funded Research page which archives all of the research supported since 2010.

 applicants can apply for a maximum of £5,000

-community groups and not-for-profit organisations can apply for up to £2,000 for a researcher or academic institution to assist with evaluation work
+community groups and not-for-profit organisations can apply for up to £3,500 OR community groups/not-for-profit organisations can apply for up to £5,000 in conjunction with an academic institution to assist with evaluation work

 Who can apply for the two streams?